joelnz/crypto-market-analysis/README.md

 # crypto-market-analysis

-This project is a real-time crypto market analysis tool built with Vue.js and Nuxt.js, utilizing Retrieval-Augmented Generation (RAG) techniques with GPT-4.
-It fetches cryptocurrency data via the CryptoCompare API and provides concise market analysis and investment tips using the OpenAI GPT-4 model.
-The application features a retro DOS-style interface with animated text effects, delivering an engaging and nostalgic user experience.
+This project is a real-time crypto market analysis tool built with Vue.js and Nuxt.js.
+It uses Retrieval-Augmented Generation (RAG) with GPT-4 to pull in cryptocurrency data from the CryptoCompare API and then provides quick investment tips, using OpenAI's GPT-4 model.